precice/config-check/Documentation/Rules.md

 The data element gets declared but not used in a mesh, read or written by any participant.

+### `TODO` Unused mesh

+A participant can provide a mesh to another participant, who receives it but does not use it.
+This means that the mesh is not used in any coupling scheme.

+This does not necessarily cause the simulation to malfunction or misbehave.

 ## Rules with severity `debug`

+### `TODO` Disjoint simulations

+A simulation between participants A and B and a second one between participants C and D can run simultaneously, but will deteriorate the readability of the preCICE-config and will make it more prone to errors.

+In most cases, however, running multiple “disjoint simulations” simultaneously is intended.